anthology-inc/digitalassistant-integration-samples/skillbot/src/botFrameworkComposer/3.calling external api/README.md

 ## Install BotFramework Composer
 Download the [Botframework Composer](https://docs.microsoft.com/en-us/composer/install-composer?tabs=windows#download-composer)  from the microsoft website

+To load the sample code, either download the code or clone the code using your perferred tool.

+Launch the botframework composer and choose "open" option to open the sample bot.
+In this example, select the folder renee-integration-samples/skillbot/src/botFrameworkComposer/3.calling external api/ .
-Launch the botframework composer and load the solution.
-This will display as below
+This will load the solution and will display as below
 ![](LandingPage.png)

 The red error icon shows that QnA Configuration is not been completed